-OCDD, support coordination agencies, and direct service provider agencies are responsible for following the established emergency protocol before, during, and after hurricanes or other natural disasters or events as outlined in the "Emergency Protocol for Tracking Location Before, During, and After Hurricanes" document found in the OCDD Guidelines for Support Planning manual.
+OCDD, support coordination agencies, and DSP agencies are responsible for following the established emergency protocol before, during, and after hurricanes or other natural disasters or events as outlined in the "Emergency Protocol for Tracking Location Before, During, and After Hurricanes" document found in the OCDD Guidelines for Support Planning manual.
 (Refer to Appendix D for website information).